In this guide

 The first two weeks are the most important.
 They set the data baseline, the communication pattern, and the habit floor that everything else builds on.

 In Kris's program, he checks your nutrition and workout logs daily in the first week and gives direct feedback on what he sees.
 That means your job in week one is simple: log everything, train as scheduled, and respond to what he tells you.
-Do not try to get ahead of it.
-Do not skip logging because the day was rough.
-The first week is where you prove to yourself and your coach that the structure works in your actual life.

 By week two, you know what the check-in rhythm feels like, what the communication cadence looks like, and where the first friction points are.
 Surface them.
 The coaches who have the strongest results by month two are the ones who called out the friction points in week two instead of quietly working around them.